valerio-oliveira/dataops-trail/README.md

 ## Terraformation

-To become able to provision the infrastructure with Terraform, create the variables.auto.tfvars file into ./terraform/aws directory, and set the variables as .
+In order to be able to provision use Terraform, you need to create the "variables.auto.tfvars" file into ./terraform/aws directory, and set the variables values as described below.

 variables.auto.tfvars